 If necessary, make yourself a schedule.
 Like I said, I’m working on this, too.
 And I’m making it a priority immediately.
 But I am going to begin scheduling time for specific tasks, many of which are on this list.

 2) Network.
-I don’t know about you, but virtually every great opportunity I’ve received came from a connection.
+I don’t know about you, but virtually every great opportunity I’ve received came from a Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control..
 My first real job out of college came about from a college friend.
 I had an in at the NBA because I know Matthew Berry.
 I got the Rotohog job because I partnered with them at the NBA.
 I got the consulting job because the wife of Rotohog’s CEO needed help.
 I got the ACS job because the woman who hired me at the NBA had a brother on the board who recommended the position.

 Contacts.
 Use them.
 They are the people who understand you and your strengths most.
 They are your best advocates.
 And sometimes they may not lead you directly to a job, but they may have suggestions on tools and resources to help you find one.